bedekelly/game-of-life/README.md

 game-of-life
 ============

 A Curses implementation of Conway's 'Game of Life'.
-Edit the 'pattern' list of coordinates in source to make new shapes.
+Use ./generate to make a random source file the size of your terminal.

+Usage:
+	[./generate]
+	./conway [input]

 Wishlist:

-* Allow reading from file
+* Allow reading from file [DONE]